myagordon/casette_synth/README.md

 To Do: Server to send serial commands to arduino nano.

-**I got the idea for the tape synth from [schollz](url) who was inspired by Onde Magnétique amoung other people.
+**I got the idea for the tape synth from [schollz](url) who was inspired by Onde Magnétique among other people.
 The YouTube video ["How to Hack a Casette Player"](url) was also helper for understanding how to add voltage control to the casette, and code a midi controller to modulate voltages for each note.